Jammu division: Uttarain or Maghi Sangrand (Makar Sankranti)

 In Jammu, Makar Sankranti is celebrated as Uttarain (derived from Sanskrit: Uttarayana).
 Alternatively, terms Attrain or Attrani have also been used to describe this festival.
 A day before Lohri is celebrated by Dogras to commemorate end of Poh (Pausha) month.
 It is also beginning the Magha month as per Hindu Solar Calendar, hence also known as Maghi Sangrand (Sankranti of Magh month).

 Among Dogras, there is a tradition of Mansana (charity) of Khichdi of Maah Dal.
 Khichdi of Maah di Dal is also prepared on this day and that is why this day is also referred to as Khichdi wala Parva'.
 There is also a tradition of sending Khichdi & other food items to house of married daughters.
-Fairs are organised on holy places and pligrimages on this day.
+Fairs are organised on holy places and pilgrimages on this day.
 Dhagwal in Hiranagar tehsil is known for Fair on Makar Sankranti and Janamashtami.

 People of Jammu also take holy bath in Devika river and pilgrimages like Uttar Behni and Purmandal on this occasion.
 This day is also celebrated as birth anniversary of Baba Ambo ji, a local deity of Jammu region.

 At Vasuki temple of Bhaderwah of Jammu, the idols of Vasuki Nag are covered on Magh Sankranti and they are uncovered only after three months on Vaisakha Sankranti.